Bachfischer/bachfischer.github.io/_posts/2021-03-08-ai_for_social_impact-leap_forward.md

 ---
 title: 'AI for Social Impact - A great leap forward'
-date: 2021-03-02
+date: 2021-03-08
 permalink: /posts/2021/03/ai_for_social_impact-a_leap_forward/
 tags:
-  - MachineLearning
+  - machine learning
-  - ArtificialIntelligence
+  - artificial intelligence
-  - SocialImpact
+  - social impact
 ---

 Over the past years, there have been major advancements in Artificial Intelligence and given the intense interest and investment in AI by industry and Academia, we believe that now is the time to focus our energies **in applying AI to solve complex social problems in health, sustainability, community violence, and in assisting low resource communities**.